aiblocks/docs/guides/get-started/transactions.md

 payments on behalf of others, you need to find out what was sent to you so you can disburse funds to the intended recipient.
 If you are operating a retail business, you need to know that your customer actually paid you before you hand them their merchandise.
-And if you are an automated rental car with a Stellar account, you’ll probably want to verify that the customer in your front seat actually paid before that person can turn on your engine.
+And if you are an automated rental car with a AiBlocks account, you’ll probably want to verify that the customer in your front seat actually paid before that person can turn on your engine.

 A simple program that watches the network for payments and prints each one might look like: